 Floor Punching Bag vs. Hanging Heavy Bag

 I do my heavy bag drills with my Wavemaster XXL as well as with the Outslayer heavy bag in my gym.
 There’s no difference in my training intensity.
-Guess what?
+That might not be the case for other freestanding or heavy punching bags on the market.
+But guess what?
 The Wavemaster has held up just as well.

 Floor Punching Bag vs. Reflex Bags

 This is an Apples vs. Oranges comparison.
 For what it’s worth, I have also listed some of the best floor reflex bags in this article.